Sceptre/sceptre/docs/_source/docs/stack_config.rst

    **Important:** If any StackGroup configuration values were set with resolvers, accessing them via Jinja will not resolve them, since resolvers require a Stack object, which has not yet been assembled yet.
 Resolvers will not be accessible until a later phase.
-4. Once rendered via Jinja into a string, the StackConfig will be read into yaml.
+4. Once rendered via Jinja into a string, the Stack Config will be loaded into yaml.
 This is when the resolver instances on the Stack config will be constructed. **Important**: This is only when the resolvers are *constructed*, not when they are resolved.
 5. The Stack instance will be constructed with the key/value pairs from the loaded yaml layered on